COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Create and collect a base level of attributes describing our City's data.
 * Identify people currently working with and managing data.
 * Establish a base level inventory of the data the City has at its disposal.
-* Understand which of the city's software systems are authoritative for various pieces of information.
+* Understand which of the City's software systems are authoritative for various pieces of information.

 ## Process Overview